We danced once—

 The night,

-warm as breath,
+close as breath,

-held us in its soft pocket
+carried us in its dark pocket

 until time forgot